dperry83/npo-implementation-integration-lab/docs/bright_future_data_model_01.md

 # BrightFuture Data Model
-**Current Version:** v.0.1 <br>
+**Current Version:** v.0.1
-**Last Updated:** 2026-03-26
+**Last Updated:** 2026-04-07
 **Scope:** Core fundraising and CRM entities for BrightFuture implementation lab

 ## 1. Purpose
-This document defines the core entities for BrightFuture's nonprofit CRM implementation.
-It defines main entities, their fields, and relationships to ensure consistency in data migration, implementation, and reporting.
+This document defines the logical data model for the BrightFuture nonprofit fundraising CRM iplementation.
+It describes primary entities, their attributes, and the relationships required to support donor management, fundraising campaigns, donations, and constituent engagement tracking.
+This model is intended to support:
+- Data Migration from legacy systems
+- API integrations with external systems such as Salesforce
+- Reporting on donors, gifts, campaigns, and interactions
+- Shared understanding of the core business objects and logic

 ## 2. Core entities
-- **Constituent** - Individual supporter who can engage across all channels
+- **Constituent** - Individual supporter who engages with BrightFuture as a donor, prospect, volunteer, or supporter
-- **Attributes** - Metadata about Constituents
+- **Attributes** - A reusable label, classification, or segment applied to constituents, such as "volunteer" or "board member"
-- **Donation** - A gift of monetary value, must be tied to a Constituent, and can be tied to a Campaign
+- **Donation** - A gift of monetary value, must be tied to a Constituent, optionally associated with a Campaign
-- **Campaign** - Fundraising initiative with goals, dates, and Interaction channels
+- **Campaign** - A fundraising initiative used to group and measure donations and interactions
-- **Interaction** - Non-gift point of contact with any Constituent.
-Available types: Phone Call, Email, Meeting, Letter, Text
+- **Interaction** - A tracked engagement event between the agency and a Constituent.
+Available: email, phone call, meeting, or letter.

 ## 3. Entity Details
 ### 3.1 Constituent